 - The shell is a user interface.
 It is a program that interprets the commands you type and executes them.
-It also provides output in some useful form (to a window on your screen) - It send output to "standard output" - The shell doesn't care whether its input comes from the keyboard or from a file - It takes input from "standard input" - As far as Unix is concerned, the keyboard is just another file.
-You the user are a program and your standard output is the shell's standard input. - Many shells can be running at once, each with its own little world inside it. - You can start up one or more sub-shells, which do something and report output back to your shell.
+It also provides output in some useful form (to a window on your screen) - It send output to "standard output" - The shell doesn't care whether its input comes from the keyboard or from a file - It takes input from "standard input" - As far as Unix is concerned, the keyboard is just another file. - Many shells can be running at once, each with its own little world inside it. - You can start up one or more sub-shells, which do something and report output back to your shell.